lauraikon/IKON-documentation/README.md

 You can find our methodology, examples of IKON and other analysis in the following academic papers and conferences:
 - [IKON, language of icons: linguistic, semiotic and graphic aspects](https://www.youtube.com/watch?v=WAaFLqit6fQ), Symbol Group Annual Meeting, September 2024.
 - [Iconologia: la scienza di Emoji e icone](https://scienzaexpress.it/2024/09/iconologia-la-scienza-di-emoji-e-icone/).
-Settembre 2024.
-Reale, Cesco. *Scienza express*
+(2024).
+Reale, Cesco. *Scienza express*.
 - Meloni, L. et al. (2023). *Semantics of Visual Languages: the IKON language and linguistic resources*.
 In Proceedings of IConlangs22.
 RiCognizioni Journal, Turin.
 - Meloni, L. et al. (2022).
 Beyond emojis: an insight into the IKON language.
 In Proceedings of the Fifth International Workshop on Emoji Understanding and Applications in Social Media, pages 11–20, Seattle, Washington, USA.
 Association for Computational Linguistics.